CDS 190

 8:00

 9:15 Visit to the Panthéon—Alexandre Dumas and Louisa Lamotte: two New World Creoles.
+Read: Louisa Lamotte.
 You need to gather in the lobby of the hostel by 9:15!
 You should have finished breakfast and taken care of any personal chores before this time.
-Please note that the FIAP limits computer use—and you will probably get the best connection in the lobby.
+Please note that you will probably get the best Wi-Fi connection in the lobby of the FIAP.
 Please be sure to have a small pack to carry your class material and drinks in.
 Most students will also want to take an extra bottle of water and perhaps a snack or two.
 Please complete all such preparations and BE READY to roll by 9:15 on the dot!
 Tardiness WILL affect your grade for this class and you may be left at the FIAP until our return.

 12:00-1:30 Lunch near the Pantheon!